Affected by coronavirus (COVID-19)?

 Response to COVID-19: Support for Individuals and Households

-- The Coronavirus Supplement of $250 per fortnight is available to recipients of JobSeeker Payment and other eligible income support payments until 31 December 2020.
+- The Coronavirus Supplement is available to recipients of the JobSeeker Payment and other eligible income support payments.
+From 1 January to 31 March, 2021, the supplement will be $150 per fortnight.

 - If you are eligible for the Coronavirus Supplement, this will automatically be paid to you – there is no need to contact Centrelink